Topics in This Section

 "At Fox Chase I felt a connection and genuine concern for my well being."

 "Not only did I feel like I was in the best hands professionally, I also felt comforted by the personal touch provided by everyone at Fox Chase.
 They truly encouraged me and reminded me how important it was to take care of myself.
-From the nurse practitioners, to the social workers, to the pre-admissions gal and Dr. Sigurdson's secretary, I felt a connection and genuine concern for my well being."
+From the nurse practitioners, to the social workers, to the pre-admissions gal and Dr. Sigurdson's secretary, I felt a connection and genuine concern for my wellbeing."

 In November of 2004, Dr. Sigurdson performed Linda's first lumpectomy, which did not produce clean margins (surrounding area of tissue that is clear of cancer cells after surgery).
 A second surgery was performed, and again, the results showed the margins were still not cancer-free.
 Linda was then diagnosed with Ductal Carcinoma In Situ (DCIS), considered a Stage 0 pre-cancer.
 Since the DCIS did not show up on any tests, other than the pathology results of the breast tissue removed, Linda was not comfortable ending her treatment there.
 After her doctors explained all of her options, Linda scheduled a double mastectomy in January of 2005.

 On January 21, 2005, two days before her 50th birthday, Linda underwent a double mastectomy - surgical removal of both breasts.
 Linda opted for reconstructive surgery at the same time as the mastectomy.
 Her plastic surgeon inserted a temporary expander that was used to slowly allow saline implants to be expanded over the course of the next several months.
-The surgery was performed on a Thursday and she went home two days later.
-Within 2 weeks, Linda was back to an abbreviated work schedule and began her support efforts for others who were facing breast cancer.
-"I was so fortunate to have a dear breast cancer survivor friend support me through my experience and I wanted to be able to do the same for others," said Linda.
+The surgery was performed on a Thursday, and she went home two days later.
+Within two weeks, Linda was back to an abbreviated work schedule and began her support efforts for others who were facing breast cancer.
+"I was so fortunate to have a dear breast cancer survivor friend support me through my experience, and I wanted to be able to do the same for others," said Linda.

 "Cancer made my whole outlook on life change for the better."